 Looked at in a vacuum, you could say these buildings are simply pretty plain, kind of like Weird Al Yankovic’s life in “Amish Paradise”.
 But when you see blocks and blocks of buildings that look just like this – yeah, it’s ugly.
 But I’d have to see it’s this building that takes the cake.

 This is the House of the Free Press (Casa Presei Libere), a building constructed in the 1950s to house the state-run press apparatus.
-If the style looks familiar, that’s because its design is based on the main building at Moscow State University in Russia, in a style known as Soviet Socialist realism.
+Its design is based on the main building at Moscow State University in Russia, in a style known as Soviet Socialist realism.
 I’d say it captures the sterility of Communist-era architecture nearly perfectly.
-It’s definitely ugly, but it’s also quite interesting to see, a throwback to Eastern Europe’s Cold War period.
+It’s definitely ugly, though also unique, a throwback to Eastern Europe’s Cold War period.
 A statue of Lenin used to be located at the front of the building, but it was removed after the Romanian Revolution.
-And in perhaps the ultimate middle finger to the Communist era, the building still houses offices of many of the city’s newspapers, albeit of the non-state controlled variety.
+And in perhaps the ultimate middle finger to the Communist era, the building still houses offices of many of the city’s (now free) newspapers.
 NOTE: this building is not walking distance from the city center.
 If you’d like to explore this part of town, take the Metro to Aviatorilor station, then walk northwest through the lakeside park.